handshake-org/hs-airdrop/README.md

 ## A word of warning

-In past weeks, it's become apparent that there are now various scams and phishing attempts targeting github users.
+In past weeks, it's become apparent that there are now various scams and phishing attempts targeting GitHub users.
 Handshake contributors will _never_ ask you for your private keys, and revealing your private key to _anyone_ is not necessary to redeem the airdrop.